Bayesian Paired Comparisons for power ranking MLB teams (2019-2025)

 Standings allow us to rank teams based on who has more wins and fewer losses.
 Not all teams play one another over the course of a season.
-For followers of NCAA fottball, this is often a source of consternation in the build-up to the playoff selection: do teams that play and win a lot against weaker opponents deserve to have as high of a rank as a team that may have relatively more losses but has played against much tougher opponents?
+For followers of NCAA football, this is often a source of consternation in the build-up to the playoff selection: do teams that play and win a lot against weaker opponents deserve to have as high of a rank as a team that may have relatively more losses but has played against much tougher opponents?

 The task of sorting this out seems relatively complicated at first blush.
 And it kind of is.
 Thankfully we have a class of statistical models that do not force us to deliberate in a committee.
 Instead, we can estimate each team’s latent (latent meaning that we cannot directly measure it easily since not every team plays against one another) ability based on who they win against and who they lose against.